 A major selling point of hybrid mattress design is the ability to harness the benefits of different materials while minimizing their downsides, and the fruits of that approach are evident in the DreamCloud, our pick for the best hybrid mattress.

-The support core is made with pocketed coils that are set up into five zones to better adapt to the body and how its weight is placed on the mattress.
+The support core is made with individually-wrapped coils that are set up into zones to better adapt to the body and how its weight is placed on the mattress.
 The springs shore up stability at the edge and create notable bounce that enhances ease of movement across the whole mattress surface.
 A low-profile layer of high-density polyfoam goes underneath the coils to fortify the mattress and limit noise from the coils.

-A Medium Firm (6) feel can fit the needs of many sleepers and is often a top choice for side and back sleepers.
+A medium firm (6) feel can fit the needs of many sleepers and is often a top choice for side and back sleepers.
 The balanced performance serves most combination sleepers and couples as well.

 The DreamCloud’s sleep trial lasts for a full year, giving customers 365 nights to truly see how well it works for them.
 Over the long haul, customers can rest easy knowing that they are covered by DreamCloud’s lifetime warranty.